 Steps

-In a large saucepan, pour the water and add the shrimp heads and shells.
-Optionally, you can sauté everything to enhance the flavor.
+In a large saucepan, pour the water and add the shrimp heads and shells, if you wish, you can sauté everything to flavor.

-Add the tomato, carrot, celery, bay leaves, and peppercorns if you prefer, as well as a drizzle of oil.
+Add the tomato, carrot, celery, bay leaves, and peppercorns if you prefer, and a drizzle of oil.

-Bring to a boil, then reduce the heat and let it simmer 30-40 minutes, periodically skimming off any impurities from the surface.
+Bring to a boil, then lower the heat and let it simmer for 30-40 minutes, skimming off impurities from the surface occasionally.

-Remove from the heat and strain the stock through a fine sieve, pressing the shells slightly to extract all the flavor.
+Remove from heat and strain the stock with a fine sieve, pressing the shells slightly to extract all the flavor.

-Adjust the salt and use immediately or store in the fridge (2 days) or freeze.Bon appétit
+Adjust salt and use immediately or store in the fridge (2 days) or freeze.Bon appétit

-If you like the recipe, click on the stars at the bottom of the article.
+If you like the recipe, click the stars at the bottom of the article.
 THANK YOU!

 SHRIMP FISH STOCK

-Don’t forget aromatics like celery, carrot, onion, and some bay leaves.
+Don’t forget aromas like celery, carrot, onion, and a few bay leaves.

-Strain the stock through a fine sieve or cheesecloth to remove residues.
+Strain the stock with a fine sieve or cheesecloth to remove residues.

 Freeze in small portions to use only what you need.